schnerring/schnerring.github.io/content/blog/checking-out-code-committed-within-the-same-github-actions-workflow-run/index.md

 [`stefanzweifel/git-auto-commit-action`](https://github.com/stefanzweifel/git-auto-commit-action)
 action to commit and push the code to the repository.

-In the `publish` job that follows, we check out the code again and inspect the contents of our changelog file, only to find out that the changes we made are missing.
+In the `publish` job that follows, I check out the code again to inspect the contents of our changelog file, only to find out that the changes are missing.

 It's not the first time that I have fallen into this trap, and since you are reading this, likely you have too.
 We are not alone!
 I came across a